dimitri-nicolo/calico/master/getting-started/bare-metal/bare-metal-install.md

 Felix should be started at boot by your init system and the init system **must** be configured to restart Felix if it stops.
-Felix relies on that behaviour for certain configuration changes.
+Felix relies on that behavior for certain configuration changes.

 If your distribution uses systemd, then you could use the following unit
 file: